sinsunsan/sinsunsan.github.io/_posts/2016-12-28-typical-grammatical-fault-in-english.md

 ---
 published: true
-title: The common errors I do writing english (and how to prevent them)
+title: The common errors I do writing english
 ---

 As many developers I use english on a daily basis, but mostly to write and read.